IUDataStructuresCourse/course-web-page-fall-2022/lectures/Sep-12.md

 What's the first node of the subtree rooted at 6? answer: 4

 	public BinaryNode<T> first();

+Algorithm: Go to the left as far as you can.

 Find the last node according to an inorder traversal.

 	public BinaryNode<T> last();

+Algorithm: Go to the right as far as you can.

 ### Helper functions nextAncestor and prevAncestor